adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #productivity Tasks2agenda: a productivity app that "fills" remaining work timeslots of my calendar with tasks from my todolist, according to my objectives/rules and deadlines. so that I always know what I have to do, when.
+- <span class="hashtag">#productivity</span> Tasks2agenda: a productivity app that "fills" remaining work timeslots of my calendar with tasks from my todolist, according to my objectives/rules and deadlines. so that I always know what I have to do, when.
   <span id="1976335530" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"